pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 Although in this example, the editor assigned a section editor, it would also be possible for the editor to assign themselves to the submission.

-Once the editor has seclected an action, the submission status will change and the action buttons will be disabled.
+Once the editor has selected an action, the submission status will change and the action buttons will be disabled.

 ![](./assets/learning-ojs3.2_edflow_decisionstatus2.png)